deepanshudua55/Academic-Projects/Distributed System/Ring Election Algo/README.md

-#####Java implementaion of a leader election using Ring Algorithm (Election In A Ring).
+###Java Implementaion of a Leader Election Using Ring Algorithm (Election In A Ring).

-*Background:
+####Election Algorithms

+The coordinator election problem is to choose a process from among a group of processes on different processors in a distributed system to act as the central coordinator.
+An election algorithm is an algorithm for solving the coordinator election problem.
+By the nature of the coordinator election problem, any election algorithm must be a distributed algorithm.
+ -a group of processes on different machines need to choose a coordinator -peer to peer communication: every process can send messages to every other process.
+ -Assume that processes have unique IDs, such that one is highest -Assume that the priority of process Pi is i

--assume that processes form a ring: each process only sends messages to the next process in the ring
+1. Assume that processes form a ring: each process only sends messages to the next process in the ring
-- Active list: its info on all other active processes
+2. Active list: Its info on all other active processes
-- assumption: message continues around the ring even if a process along the way has crashed.
+3. Assumption: Message continues around the ring even if a process along the way has crashed.

+#####Background (Ring Algorithm):
-Background: any process Pi sends a message to the current coordinator; if no response in T time units, Pi initiates an election initialize active list to empty.
+any process Pi sends a message to the current coordinator; if no response in T time units, Pi initiates an election initialize active list to empty.
 Send an “Elect(i)” message to the right. + add i to active list.

 If a process receives an “Elect(j)” message
-            (a) this is the first message sent or seen initialize its active list to [i,j]; send “Elect(i)” + send “Elect(j)” (b) if i != j, add i to active list + forward “Elect(j)” message to active list (c) otherwise (i = j), so process i has complete set of active processes in its active list.
+  (a) this is the first message sent or seen
+              initialize its active list to [i,j]; send “Elect(i)” + send “Elect(j)”
+  (b) if i != j, add i to active list + forward “Elect(j)” message to active list (c) otherwise (i = j), so process i has complete set of active processes in its active list.
               => choose highest process ID + send “Elected (x)” message to neighbor If a process receives “Elected(x)” message,
             set coordinator to x

-Example:
+######Example:

 Suppose that we have four processes arranged in a ring:  P1 à P2 à P3 à P4 à P1 … P4 is coordinator